The Loans Canada team sits down with Gary Schwartz of the Canadian Lenders Association to talk about open banking.

 As we mentioned, there are certain cases where a customer at one of the major Canadian banking institutions will be eligible for no-fee banking.
 However, unless you’re a student, a minor, or are receiving one of the above benefits, you’re not likely to qualify a no-fee traditional chequing or savings account from most of the big-name banks.
 So, if you are the average Canadian and are looking to get free banking, there are places where you can find such services.
 Most of these operations are based online and are becoming an increasingly popular alternative to traditional banking.

 Another popular, online no-fee banking program is Simplii Financial, which is currently owned by CIBC.
-Originally known as President’s Choice Financial, the company will be rebranded as of November 1st, 2017 and all of its current clients will have their accounts transferred to the new brand sometime before March 31st, 2018.
+It was originally known as President’s Choice Financial, but the company has rebranded and all of its current clients have had their accounts transferred to the new brand.
 While President’s Choice ATM machines, associated with the Loblaw grocery store chain, will slowly be replaced or removed entirely, current and future clients should receive most of the same benefits they had before, including a new debit card, free banking and similar interest rates.
 Like Tangerine, Simplii users will also be able to make basic transactions using any CIBC machine.

 A credit union is similar to a bank, in that its clients are able to open chequing and savings accounts, as well as access other kinds of financial products.
 Where credit unions differ from traditional banking institutions is how their profit margin works.
 Where a bank earns a profit from their customers paying for their services, credit unions are nonprofit cooperative organizations, owned and operated by the members themselves, rather by stockholders.
 The profits they do make are gradually returned to their members through lower lending rates, more reasonable banking fees, etc. When it comes to chequing and savings packages, some credit unions, such as Conexus and Coast Capital do offer no-fee accounts.
 Another appealing incentive are their high-interest savings accounts, which often have higher rates than the average bank.
 However, for most credit unions, potential members need to pay a certain fee for the membership itself.
 They also offer a less extensive variety of financial products and fewer locations.